qlands/FormShare/README.md

 Localization
 ------------

-FormShare comes out of the box in English, Spanish, French (Google generated) and Portuguese (Google generated).
+FormShare comes out of the box in English, Spanish, French, and Portuguese (Google generated).
 It uses Babel for translation and you can help us by creating new translations or by correcting an existing one.

 To generate a new translation: